Our Services

 Helpful Resources

-Dexamethasone can cause predictable reactions because it affects hormones, metabolism, immune defenses, and brain chemistry; short-term effects like insomnia, mood shifts, fluid retention, and higher blood sugar are common, but any vision changes, severe rash with fever or blisters, chest pain, or trouble breathing need urgent care.
+Dexamethasone commonly causes side effects because it alters hormones, metabolism, immune function, and brain chemistry.
+Short-term effects like insomnia, mood changes, fluid retention, and elevated blood sugar are typical.
+However, vision changes, severe rash with fever or blisters, chest pain, or difficulty breathing require urgent medical care.

-Do not stop it suddenly if you have taken it for more than a few weeks; instead track symptoms, contact your prescriber about dose changes, tapering, and side effect management, and consider your individual risks such as diabetes or infection, as there are several factors to consider, and key details that can change your next steps are explained below.
+Do not stop dexamethasone suddenly after more than a few weeks of use.
+Instead, track your symptoms, contact your prescriber about dose adjustments, tapering, and managing side effects, and weigh personal risks such as diabetes or infection.

 If you've been prescribed dexamethasone, it's normal to have questions — especially if you're noticing new symptoms.
 Dexamethasone is a powerful and widely used corticosteroid medication.
 It can be life-saving and highly effective, but like all medications, it can cause side effects.